If you can't find your answer here, then please either email us or find us on Facebook or Twitter - Full details can be found on our contact page.

 Do I have to attend a certain amount of the time?

 We ask that all our members attend 16 drill nights, 3 sea weekends and 2 weeks of continuous training, usually a deployment phase, spread out over the year.
-We understand people may not be able to attend some of these, so some leniency is possible, but there is a bounty paid for students who meet this mimimum training time
+We understand people may not be able to attend some of these, but there is a bounty paid for students who meet this minimum training time

 Will I have a rank?

 Yes.
-In your first year you will be an Officer Cadet in the Royal Naval Reserve (RNR), and in your second and third years (if you complete your navigation and seamanship training) you will hold the rank of Midshiman in the RNR.
+In your first year you will be an Officer Cadet in the Royal Naval Reserve (RNR), and after successful completion of your Officer Cadet Taskbook and Officer Cadet Board you will be entitled to wear Officer Cadet rank slides.
+Upon completion of your Midshipman Taskbook and Midshipman Board you will then hold the rank of Midshipman in the RNR and be entitled to wear a Midshipman rank slide.

 Do I need to join the Royal Navy when I graduate?